What causes it to hurt when I pee?

 “I would always advise having a clear white toilet bowl.
 You can see the colour of your urine to assess if you’re drinking too much.

 “Your urine should be a light straw colour, rather than completely clear or a dark cloudy apple juice colour.
-Having a white toilet also helps identify blood in your urine”.
+Having a white toilet also helps identify blood in your urine”This is how to do it.

 Here are some signs that your urine could be causing problems.